Community Health Choice’s Marketplace plans offer our Members a wide range of coverage options without sacrificing

 $0 copays after deductible is met

 What does it mean when we say we are local?
 It means that our service area is 10 counties in the Greater Houston and Beaumont areas.
 It means that our Providers and facilities are near to you.
 That’s why we partner with about 7,500 Providers across 10 counties in Southeast Texas, including doctors and clinics at integrated-care organizations.
 The doctors and facilities and specialists that you see in your times of need are near by and neighborly.

 Medical deductibles and out-of-pocket maximums are two types of annual cost limits in your health coverage.
 Typically, you pay your deductible first.
 Every in-network, out-of-pocket cost is applied toward your deductible.
 Once you meet your deductible amount, you will continue to pay out-of-pocket costs (such as copayment for doctor visits) until you reach your out-of-pocket maximum.
 Healthy Members usually do not reach this limit, but if you do, your insurance will cover 100% of your covered benefits for the rest of the calendar year.

 A primary care provider (PCP) is trained to manage all of your health conditions.
-Your PCP plays many roles: primary care giver, health care advisor and consultant, coordinator of specialty care, patient advocate, and medical home.
+Your PCP plays many roles: primary care giver, health care adviser and consultant, coordinator of specialty care, patient advocate, and medical home.
 Some visits to your PCP such as a well-woman exam will require zero co-payment, regardless of the type of plan you have.
 Otherwise, you will either have to pay out-of-pocket or pay a copay for the visit.

 Outpatient surgery doesn’t require a prolonged stay at a care facility.
 You are typically allowed to leave the hospital the same day.
 It tends to be less expensive than inpatient surgery, since it uses fewer of the hospital’s resources.
 The costs associated with the facility itself and the physician/surgeon performing the outpatient surgery are often treated as two different coverage benefits.